Elementary School Handbooks

 Art

-The elementary art program is a comprehensive sequential art curriculum, and is based on the state education department’s art curriculum for elementary schools.
+The elementary art program is a comprehensive sequential art curriculum, and is based on the New York State Visual Art Standards..
 The program encourages students to experience and explore a variety of art forms and media.
 Its objectives are:

-1. to design skills and concepts through drawing, painting, and sculpture
+1. to design skills and concepts through various 2-D and 3-D mediums

-2. to develop creative and critical thinking through personal expression
+2. to advance creative and critical thinking through personal expression

-3. to promote esthetic awareness of color, texture and shapes
+3. to promote esthetic awareness through the elements of art

-4. to further students’ knowledge of individual artists past and present through their study of sides and prints of great artists’ works
+4. to further students’ knowledge of individual artists, past and present, through their study of their works.

-Students meet each week with the art teacher for a 45 minute period.
-Students are expected to wear a smock of some type to protect their clothing from being damaged.
+Students meet once every 6 day cycle for 45 minutes.
+Students are encouraged to wear a smock of some type to protect their clothing from being damaged.

 Community Resources